rackerlabs/support-how-to/content/exchange/cloud-office-control-panel-overview.md

 [Login for new Cloud Office customers](https://cp.rackspace.com/) [Login for UK and MyRackspace customers](https://my.rackspace.com/).

-After you log in, you see sections that represent the services for which you signed up.Each section has several options and tools to choose from.
+After you log in, you see sections that represent the services for which you signed up.
+Each section has several options and tools to choose from.
 As you sign up for additional services, they appear here to enable you to manage them directly from the landing page.

 ### Reseller tools

-The Reseller Tools section provides reseller options for Rackspace Email, such as adding new customers: managing reseller administrators, domains and sites, and gaining access to the reseller Partner Portal.
+The Reseller Tools section provides reseller options for Rackspace Email, such as adding new customers, managing reseller administrators, domains and sites, and gaining access to the reseller Partner Portal.

 Following are some of the options available in Reseller Tools section: